yaycupcake/News-Reader/README.md

 ### Wireframes

-> Use the Wireframes section to display desktop, tablet and mobile views.
+Click "Details" to expand and view image.

 <details>